mars-research/kmer_wiki/memory.md

 10 * 3.2
 32 cycles
 ```

+Similar for 20 threads of one socket we have 64 cycles to generate a memory transaction.

 In our prefetch test, we first read a cacheline and write it too.
 In a steady
 state, this written cacheline would eventually be written back to memory.
 This